 All community foundations applying for National Standards accreditation must present each of these documents for review.

 Articles of incorporation and/or trust documents that are signed and dated by the appropriate corporate officer, such as a corporate secretary.
 Please include attachment of the original plus any amendments.

 Bylaws that are signed and dated by the appropriate corporate officer, such as the corporate secretary, and include the date of board approval.
 Please include attachment of the most recent version.

 Include as an attachment the board resolution for National Standards submission.

-Include the confidentiality policy as an attachment.
-Make sure to include date of board approval.
+Attach the confidentiality policy with the date of board approval.

 Conflicts of Interest Policy

-Conflicts of interest policy along with the date of board approval must be included as an attachment.
+Attach the conflicts of interest policy with the date of board approval.

 Grantmaking Due Diligence Policy

-The grantmaking due diligence policy, including expenditure responsibility, must be attached.
-Make sure to include date of board approval.
+Attach the grantmaking due diligence policy, including expenditure responsibility, with the date of board approval.